kumarabhirup/loon_shooter/README.md

 - When balloon touches the line, you lose a life!

-- Shoot the colored balloon by Tapping the Shooter.

-- Move/Rotate/Point the Shooter by Dragging it.
+- Read the instructions in the start of the game, to be a good loon shooter.

 ## ⚒️ Customizations